cds-snc/sre-bot/README.md

-# Generic Project Template

-This repository provides some base files for setting up a repository at CDS.
-Plan is to create more project template for specific technologies:

-- project-template-terraform
-- project-template-python
-- project-template-nodejs

-Note that default community health files are maintained at https://github.com/cds-snc/.github
+# SRE Bot

+A slack bot for site reliability engineering at CDS.

+This bot is using the Bolt framework in python (https://slack.dev/bolt-python/) and uses a web socket connection to Slack.